 The footer element represents a footer for its nearest ancestor sectioning content or sectioning root element.
 A footer typically contains information about its section such as who wrote it, links to related documents, copyright data, and the like.
-Footers don't necessarily have to appear at the end of a section, though they http://diveinto.html5doctor.com
+Footers don't necessarily have to appear at the end of a section, though they section with navigation links.
+Not all groups of links on a page need to be in a nav ele http://diveinto.html5doctor.com